Sending a press release to your local newspapers and radio stations can help gain extra publicity and sponsorship. This page explains how to do it.

 Note down the full name, email address and phone number of each journalist you will send your press release to.

-Look online for the email addresses and postal addresses of all the newspapers and local radio stations in your area.
 Try to target the most relevant journalist, but use the email for ‘Letters to the Editor’ if you cannot find any other contact.

 Don’t overlook free publications.
 Most villages or parishes have a “What’s on in Frognall End” type magazine paid for by advertising.